jump-dev/MathOptInterface.jl/docs/src/index.md

         "upper": 1.0
     }

-### Objective Function
+### Objective Functions

-The `objective` field contains a MathOptInterface function ($f_0(x)$).
+The `objectives` field contains a list of MathOptInterface function ($f_0(x)$).

+The `sense` field must contain a string that is either `"min"`, `"max"`, or `"feasibility"`.
+No other values are allowed.

+    "objectives": [
-    "objective": {
+        {
-        "head": "ScalarAffineFunction",
-        "variables": ["x"],
-        "coefficients": [2.0],
-        "constant": 1.0
+            "sense": "min",
+            "function": {"head": "SingleVariable", "variable": "x"}
         }
+    ]

 ### Constraints

 Each constraint is a JSON object with two required fields: `set`, and `function`.
 The values associated with these fields must be a valid MathOptInterface set and function respectively.
 In addition, the object can contain MathOptInterface constraint attributes such as `name`, `ConstraintPrimalStart`, and `ConstraintDualStart`.

     {
         "constraints": [